-The written directions are at Appendix G.
+The introductory remarks should be followed by the reading of the written directions which are at Appendix G.

 Parts A and B of the written directions contain the directions which were formerly given in the charge before turning to the indictment itself.